Liam-Measurelab/aws_machine_learning_log/README.md

 Deep neural network
 You will see how it can be used to analyze raw images from lab video footage from security cameras, trying to detect chemical spills.

+1. Step One: Defining the Problem:
+Automatically detect spills using the plant's surveillance system

+Model Training

+This task is a supervised classification task, as shown in the following image.
+As shown in the image above, your goal will be to predict if each image belongs to one of the following classes:

+Contains spill
+Does not contain spill

+2. Step Two: Building a Dataset

+- Collecting
+Using historical data, as well as safely staged spills, you quickly build a collection of images that contain both spills and non-spills in multiple lighting conditions and environments.
+- Exploring and cleaning
+You go through all the photos to ensure the spill is clearly in the shot.
+There are Python tools and other techniques available to improve image quality, which you can use later if you determine a need to iterate.
+- Data vectorization (converting to numbers)
+Many models require numerical data, so all your image data needs to be transformed into a numerical format.
+Python tools can help you do this automatically.
+In the following image, you can see how each pixel in the image on the left can be represented in the image on the right by a number between 0 and 1, with 0 being completely black and 1 being completely white.

+- Split the data
+You split your image data into a training dataset and a test dataset.

+3. Step Three: Model Training
+Deep neural network models are structured to learn the features on top of the underlying pixels so you don’t have to learn them.

+4. Step Four: Model Evaluation

+Precision and Recall will be effective.
+You can think of precision as answering the question, "Of all predictions of a spill, how many were right?" and recall as answering the question, "Of all actual spills, how many did we detect?"

+5. Step Five: Model Inference

+The model can be deployed on a system that enables you to run machine learning workloads such as AWS Panorama.